blossom2016/employersApp/README.md

 - Docker containerization for both services
 - GitHub Actions for automated CI/CD
 - Docker Hub integration for container registry
+- Prometus for monitoring and alerting
+- Grafana for monitoring and alerting

 ## Prerequisites